-Syracuse, New York is the home of oddballs like Tom Cruise, Grace Jones and Bobcat Goldthwait as well as Jake, but his people hail from New England–Maine: a fine geographical distinction–and claims they came over not on the Mayflower but the Concorde.
-His ancestors were involved in Greek shipping, and every now and then after a few glasses of wine he’ll talk about “Uncle Ari and Aunt Jackie”, but I know for a fact that his family, while well-off and of Greek descent, settled in Cape Elizabeth a about a bizillion years after my Choctaw ancestors reached Nitta Yuma.
+Syracuse, New York is the hometown of Tom Cruise, Grace Jones and Bobcat Goldthwait as well as my partner Jake.
+His ancestors were involved in Greek shipping, and every now and then after a few glasses of wine he’ll talk about “Uncle Ari and Aunt Jackie”.
+He also claims they came over on the Concorde, but I know for a fact that his family, while well-off and of Greek descent, settled in New England over a thousand years after my Choctaw ancestors reached Nanih Waiya.

-With a few notable exceptions—chicken and dumplings foremost—Jake loves Southern food, so in an effort to be charitable myself, I decided to learn how to make good Yankee baked beans using the sturdy ceramic (and undeniably charming pots he brought back from Maine that were specifically made for such a purpose.
-(No, I didn’t go; he was meeting his mother to visit an aunt and I felt much better off here with cable tv .)
-I used a pound of navy beans because I couldn’t find pea beans–an oxymoronic ambiguity if I ever heard one–a diced cup of ham with rind instead of salt pork, and since I was out of black strap, a half cup of sorghum molasses had to do.
+With a few notable exceptions—chicken and dumplings foremost—Jake loves Southern food, so in a effort to be charitable, I decided to learn how to make good Yankee baked beans using the sturdy bean pots he brought back from Maine last year.
+(No, I didn’t go; he was meeting his mother to visit an aunt, and I felt much better off here with cable.)
+I used a pound of navy beans, a cup of diced ham with rind instead of salt pork, and since I was out of black strap, a half cup of sorghum molasses had to do.

-The soaked beans, pork and syrup went into the pots at noon, covered with water seasoned with salt, black pepper, onion powder and dry mustard.
-Once in the pot, they went into the oven at around 250, and there they stayed until six hours later.
-Admittedly these beans are damn good; the dry mustard cuts the sweetness of the syrup just enough to let the beans make a statement, and the texture is close to creamy.
-Jake said my pot of beans was really good, but the bastard credited the flavor to the pot, so I had to whack him with the wooden spoon.
+The soaked beans, pork and syrup went into the pots at noon, covered with water, seasoned with a teaspoon or so black pepper, about a cup of chopped onion powder and a heaping teaspoon of dry mustard.
+Once in the pot and covered, they went into the oven at around 250, and there they stayed for eight hours.
+These beans are damn good; the dry mustard cuts the sweetness of the syrup just enough to let the beans make a statement, and the texture is close to creamy.
+Jake credited the results to the wonderful pots he bought from New England, so I whacked him with a wooden spoon.